Working papers

 Case Studies

-Unrest in Chile - HBS Case Study (2020)
+Unrest in Chile - HBS Case Study (2020, rev. 2023)

 In 2020, Chileans would head to the ballot box to decide their country’s future.
 Many international observers credited Chile’s decades of neoliberal governance with turning the country into Latin America’s “Tiger,” a prosperous, diversified economy on its way to becoming the continent’s first developed country.
 But in October of 2019, a mass protest movement ground the country to a halt and shocked its political class, showing the world a different Chile—one defined by inequality, social distrust, and a young generation of political activists.
 As Chile prepared to vote in the fall of 2020 on whether to adopt a new constitution, could it sculpt a more equitable society while remaining “the exception” on a continent known for its political instability?
 Or would Chile’s prosperity go the same way as its neoliberal experiment?

-Walmart Chile After the Unrest: Doubling Down or Pulling Out? - HBS Case Study (2021)
+Walmart Chile After the Unrest: Doubling Down or Pulling Out? - HBS Case Study (2021, rev. 2022)

 Permanent working papers